 Fun Fact: SNMP initially was also used to control the targeted devices or systems.

-But with rising security concerns, SNMP has been deployed to monitor devices and not modify, reconfigure or change the behavior of the devices targeted.
+But with rising security concerns, Simple Network Management Protocol has been deployed to monitor devices and not modify, reconfigure or change the behavior of the devices targeted.

 The first SNMPv1 Request for Comments (RFCs) appeared in 1988.
 But in the last years, much innovation has been done to scale up monitoring methods for devices, applications, and IT systems.

-- Though load balancers and firewalls are advanced network devices that work well with SNMP, the data they collect is not shared or disclosed.
-But, other interfaces like SSH, API calls can be used to collect metrics from these advanced networks.
+Though load balancers and firewalls are advanced system devices that work well with SNMP, the data they collect is not shared or disclosed.
+But, other interfaces like SSH, API calls can be used to collect metrics from these advanced systems.

-If any of the below pointers have anything in common with your enterprise, SNMP is your go-to protocol:
+If any of the below pointers have anything in common with your enterprise, Simple Network Management Protocol is your go-to protocol:

-- Do you want to get notified if your network printer has enough paper or ink?
+Do you want to get notified if your system printer has enough paper or ink?

-- Tagging network equipment to collect data: SNMP can detect changes like workload inputs, performance statistics, and device updates.
+Tagging system equipment to collect data: SNMP can detect changes like workload inputs, performance statistics, and device updates.
 This is done by comparing data collected from time to time.